Best Debt Repayment Strategies

 What is Debt?

-• Credit Card Debt: Often carries high-interest rates and is revolving, meaning you can borrow up to a certain limit and repay over time.
+• Credit Card Debt: Has relatively high interest rates and is a revolving credit, which means you can borrow up to a certain limit and pay it back over time.

-• Student Loans: Used to finance education, usually with lower interest rates and longer repayment terms.
+• Student Loans: For education funding, are likely to have lower interest rates and longer repayment terms.

 The Impact of Debt on Financial Health